Guide to Tariffs, Customs, Duty, and Taxes // How to Easily Import your Product

 Figuring out the HTS Code

-One of the big things that you need to know about your product is the HTS Code.
+One of the big things you need to know about your product is the HTS Code.
 HTS stands for Harmonized Tariff Schedule, and the US's system determines what tariffs are placed on a product.
 Therefore, any product imported into the US must be accurately classified by its HTS code, and the tariffs will be applied accordingly.
 The HTS code is based on the International Harmonized System, a globally recognized trade classification system.

 This part can be difficult, especially if it's a new product; it takes a decent amount of searching to find the right product category.
 Of course, if you're importing an existing product, then it should have a classification.
 But if you are importing a new product that does not exist in the market, it can; the easiest way to do it is to look for similar items or items made of the same material.